Jump to a section

-There are five primary factors which credit bureaus look at when determining your credit score.
+There are five primary factors credit bureaus look at when determining your credit score.
 These are:

 - Your payment history, which accounts for 35% of your credit score.

-- Your credit utilization, which is the percentage of your credit limit that you’re actively borrowing.
+- Your credit utilization, which is the percentage of your credit limit that you’re currently borrowing.
 Remember, your credit utilization determines 30% of your credit score.

-- The length of your credit history, which determines 15% of your credit score.
+- The length of your credit history.
+This determines 15% of your credit score.

 - Your credit inquiry frequency, the frequency of hard inquiries for your credit score, determines 10% of your credit score.
 To clarify, when you apply for a loan or a new card, the issuer requests your credit score.
 When a credit bureau sees many of these requests in a row, it indicates that you’re borrowing heavily.
 This can be a risk factor for lenders.

 - The mix of credit types you have determines 10% of your credit score.
 These include secured and unsecured loans, credit cards, and mortgages.

 Want to improve your credit score?
 Change your spending behavior to improve your standing in each of these categories — with an emphasis on the first two.

 How can you rebuild your credit after a debt settlement?